-The turnover for the year amounted to £4,212,875 (2018: £3,969,284).
-The company's profit before tax for the year amounted to £701,342 (2018: £843,347).
-Despite an increase in turnover, profit before tax ratio has decreased to 17% compared to (2018: 21%).
-The directors monitor the gross profit margin as a key performance indicator and note a disappointing decrease in the year from 36% to 33%.
+The coronavirus (Covid-19) pandemic has had a profound impact on the care industry.
+The home has faced challenges never seen before in terms of infection controls, home admission and continuance of providing safe care.
+The turnover for the year amounted to £4,047,541 (2019: £4,212,875).
+The company's profit before tax for the year amounted to £524,546 (2019: £701,342).
+The directors monitor the gross profit margin as a key performance indicator and note a disappointing decrease in the year from 33% to 24%.
 However, steps have been taken to improve the gross profit margin by diversifying the business and improving operational efficiencies with the intention of restoring margins to those achieved in prior years.
 The company faces increasing wage pressures due to increasing national minimum wage levels, shortage of qualified staff and the impact of Brexit on the availability of staff.

-The results for the period are set out on page 8.
-The operating profit for the year amounted to £877,439 (2018: £917,437).
-Operating profit has decreased by 4% compared to that of 2018.
+The results for the period are set out on page 10.
+The operating profit for the year amounted to £575,184 (2019: £877,439).
+Operating profit has decreased by 34% compared to that of 2019.

 The company has a healthy financial position.
-As at the year end, the company has reserves of £7,184,141 (2018: £6,719,087).
+As at the year end, the company has reserves of £7,537,318 (2019: £7,184,141).